 - DELETE: This determines whether item content should be deleted from a syllabus (=1) or not (=0).
 If content is removed, it is not recoverable.

-The feed processing area is located at Admin > Feeds.
-It is a feature that is only available to system administrators.
+The feed processing area is located at Admin > Tools > Feeds.
+This is a feature that is only available to system administrators.
 Once you've created a feed, all you need to do is select the Type of feed you are going to run, Browse for the file on your computer, and click Process.
 The results of the processing and/or errors will then be shown below.
 Here's an example from running a course feed:

 Created: 2018_F1_ACCT_2025_1A (line 1)